-This darling odd couple is looking for their forever home!
-Willow is an 11 year old Saanen doe who spent many years as a dairy goat.
-Rip, a 5 year old Pygmy wether was purchased as her companion when the family was done breeding Willow.
-A move forced their family to have to look for a safe, new home for Willow and Rip so they were surrendered to the rescue.
-Willow is the sweetest!
-These lovely lady just wants to be loved and spoiled in her retirement.
-Rip is full of personality and absolutely adores Willow and follows her every move.
-For more information on Willow and Rip, please contact us and we will send you additional information and our adoption requirements
+Willow is a sweet, retired dairy goat and is looking for her forever home!
+She is 11 years old and is as gentle and loving as they come.
+A move forced her family to have to look for a safe, new home for Willow so she was surrendered to the rescue.
+This lovely lady just wants to be loved and spoiled in her retirement.
+For more information on Willow, please contact us and we will send you additional information and our adoption requirements

 We are a volunteer run, 501 (c)(3) registered charity dedicated to goats in need.
 Each year, we rescue goats from a variety of situations where goats are unwanted or no longer able to be properly cared for and care for each until we find them a new loving home.
 Since our inception in 2001, thanks to our donors and volunteers, we have been able to save over 100 goats per year.
 Founded and run by Barbara Jamison, and located in beautiful Washington State, we remain dedicated to any goats in need (and the occasional lamb, llama or other barnyard animal that needs our help)